juxor/afaq/markdown/secJ4.md

 **Op.
 Cit.**, p.
 179] In fact, as we discussed in [section B.7.2](secB7.html#sec72), social mobility has **fallen** under neo-liberalism -- perhaps unsurprisingly as it is easier to climb a hill than a mountain.
-This is just as important as the explosion in inequality as the free-market right argue that dynamic social mobility makes up for wealth and income inequality.
+This is just as important as the explosion in inequality as the "free-market" right argue that dynamic social mobility makes up for wealth and income inequality.
 As Krugman notes, Americans _"may believe that anyone can succeed through hard work and determination, but the facts say otherwise."_ In